CapacitorSet/Glovebox/devnotes.md

 ## Arrays

 All types that can be put into an array must have a `static int wordSize` representing that type's size in bits and expose `data`.
+Furthermore, if you want to serialize arrays (which is almost always the case) the type must also implement `static char typeID`.
+It can be any value you want, it's just used as a sanity check when transmitting data.

 You can put a value into an array with `void put(T, int)` or `void put(T, Int)` (todo: figure out how to support multiple ints. perhaps with `smallest_Int<N>`?), with the former being definitely recommended for addresses known at compile time.